 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
 This step is addressed in the next article in the WordPress Traffic Blueprint series.

-This is the end of Section Four
+This is the end of Part 4

-To read more, click here:
+To read the rest of this article series, click here:

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum